ricardooriol/DistyVault/README.md

 - Use the table to monitor status, open content, view logs, download PDFs, retry, or delete

 ### Configuration
+### Notes
+• YouTube fetching is proxy-only by default to avoid 451/429 noise.
+LangChain’s YouTube loader is opt-in (Settings → Enable LangChain YouTube transcript loader).
+• PDFs are generated client-side with proper formatting; downloads are cached for speed.

 - AI settings are stored locally in the browser (LocalStorage) and mirrored in-memory in the app
 - Online providers require an API key; nothing is sent to a backend by default